jurramonga/SudokuStuff/README.md

-SudokuSuite
+SudokuStuff
 ===========

-SudouSuite is a framework written in Java for creating and manipulating Sudoku puzzles.
+SudouStuff is a framework written in Java for creating and manipulating Sudoku puzzles.